Code-Institute-Submissions/astro-mat-PP2/README.md

 ![Colour Palette](docs/readme_images/colour_palette.png)

-- The colour scheme of the site is mainly green and yellow with varying shades of green used to tie in with the nature imagery.
-The yellow chosen is happy and cheerful in order to be appealing for young children.
+- The colour scheme of the site is mainly subtle greys and blues.
+It was chosen to fit the simple nature and to provide high contrast.

-- The color scheme of the site ties in with the main homepage image and the color picker Chrome extension was used to pull out the main colours as seen in the colour palette.
-These were then used throughout the site.

 - Great care was taken to establish a good contrast between background colours and text at all times to ensure maximum user accessibility.
-Depending on the habitat selected, the font colour and and title background colour will change to ensure good contrast against the habitat image.

 ### Fonts
-The Poppins font is the main font used throughout the whole website.
+The Raleway font is the main font used throughout the whole website.
 This font was imported via [Google Fonts](https://fonts.google.com/).
-The Mochiy Pop P One font is used for the main header and buttons to give a playful feel.
+Again, this font seemed to fit the general asthetic of the site.
 Sans Serif is used as a backup font, in case for any reason the main font isn't being imported into the site correctly.

 ### Layout
-The site is a single page with 6 sections:
+The site is made up of 2 sections:
-  - Welcome area
-  - How to play
-  - Leaderboard
-  - Game selection area
+  - Improv launchpad area
-  - Play game
+  - Scale Quiz
-  - Game over and score

 ### Wireframes